DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 Note that Maya has filled up all available real-estate within the UV grid's first quadrant.

-That is to say that all available space - from 0.0, 0.0 to 1.0, 1.0 has been utilised.
+That is to say that all available space - from 0.0, 0.0 (bottom-left) to 1.0, 1.0 (top-right) has been utilised.

 It is within *this* space that our *UV Shells* must ultimately be positioned in order for them to be included in the map.